Divorce Law

 Assets and Property

-The largest assets are generally houses, vacation homes, or other real property.
-Assets also include financial accounts, including bank accounts, investment accounts, life insurance policies, retirement benefits, and business interests.
-Other assets may include vehicles, boats, artwork, jewelry, or antiques.
+The most significant assets are generally houses, vacation homes, or other real property.
+Assets also include financial accounts, including bank accounts, investment accounts, life insurance policies, retirement benefits, and business investments.
+Additional assets may include vehicles, boats, artwork, jewelry, or antiques.

 Liabilities and Debt

-Just as couples have to divide assets, they may have to divide debts and financial liabilities when divorcing.
+Just as couples have to divide assets, they have to divide debts when divorcing.
 Financial difficulties are a common reason why couples indicate they are getting a divorce.
 Some common examples of shared debts include:

 • Mortgage loans